Lawyers

 1. Introduction

-Thus all modern competition laws contain specific provisions against anti-competitive and monopolistic behaviour.
-The Sherman Act, 1890, to which the origin of competition law is traced, contains specific prohibition against monopolisation.
-Again Article 82 of the EU treaty prohibits abuse of dominance.
-One of most important objective of The Competition Act, 2002 (hereinafter referred as the Act) like other competition regimes in the world is to detect and prevent abusive conducts by dominant enterprises .
+Modern competition laws, therefore, contain specific provisions against anti-competitive and monopolistic behavior.
+For example, the Sherman Act of 1890, which laid the foundation for competition law, prohibits monopolization.
+Similarly, Article 82 of the EU Treaty prohibits the abuse of dominance.
+The Competition Act, 2002 (hereinafter referred to as the “Act”), like competition regimes around the world, seeks to detect and prevent abusive conduct by dominant enterprises.

 2. Abuse of Dominant Position

-Section 4(1) of the Act prohibits abuse of a dominant position by an enterprise or group.
-In order to completely understand this section, we first need to address the issue what the terms enterprise and group means?
+Section 4(1) of the Act prohibits abuse of a dominant position by an enterprise or a group.
+To fully understand this section, we must first define the terms “enterprise” and “group.”

 2.1 Enterprise Definition